-according to a new syntax which allows more functionality in the configuration.
+According to the new syntax which allows more functionality in the configuration.
 The possible options here are a customer configurable request accept timeout, the default value is 15000 milliseconds, and some trace functionality to debug the http server.
 The syntax must match the following grammar:

-{file,file()} corresponds to the functionality of the old version.
+{file, file()} corresponds to the functionality of the old version.